-Classical American Homes Preservation Trust, in conjunction with the Decorative Arts Trust, is pleased to offer our second annual Colloquium for students and young professionals in the decorative arts field.
+Classical American Homes Preservation Trust, in conjunction with the Decorative Arts Trust, was pleased to offer our second annual Colloquium for students and young professionals in the decorative arts field.

-Join us for a morning speaker series on new research by young scholars!
-This event is sponsored in part by the Wunsch Americana Foundation and is a benefit for the Decorative Arts Trust’s Emerging Scholars Program.
+This speaker series presented new research by young scholars, and is sponsored in part by the Wunsch Americana Foundation and is a benefit for the Decorative Arts Trust’s Emerging Scholars Program.

 Sunday, January 21, 2018

 69 East 93rd Street, New York City